 - Keep your word.

-- Demonstrate that you can show you care for them through your actions.
+- Demonstrate that you care for them through your actions.

 What would you add to that list?
-You see, there are many ways to demonstrate love towards people you might not necessarily always like.
+There are many ways to demonstrate love towards the people you might not necessarily like.

 But that’s not all.
 Have you ever thought about the eternal destiny of those around you?